Deer, rabbits, dogs

 Dealing with dogs

 Dogs can be hard on plants.
 Dogs scratch and dig, make trails through the yard, and their poo and pee can kill even trees.
 Washing the area immediately helps, but that is impractical for dogs that live in the yard.
 It helps to put new shrubs in cages until they are well established.
 They tend to avoid plants with thorns and spines.
+But dogs need somewhere to relieve themselves, so give them a place to pee, such as a boulder or a "fire hydrant."

 We asked people what plants they have had that stood up to the dogs and received these reports: